CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

   process_file_template will return for those inputs (see "gn help process_file_template").

+  binary targets (executables, libraries): this will return a list of the resulting binary file(s).
+The "main output" (the actual binary or library) will always be the 0th element in the result.
+Depending on the platform and output type, there may be other output files as well (like import libraries) which will follow.

   source sets and groups: this will return a list containing the path of the "stamp" file that Ninja will produce once all outputs are generated.
 This probably isn't very useful.